Our site uses cookies to improve the user experience and we recommend accepting its use to take full advantage of the navigation

 Fr.
 Pere CAMPANYÀ i Ribó (Barcelona, Spain)

-Today, we can see a man who, amidst his own aches and pains, finds his true happiness thanks to Jesus Christ.
-It is a person with two shortcomings: he cannot see and he is unable to work for a living, which forces him to beg.
+Today, we reflect on a man who, in his misfortune, finds true happiness through Jesus Christ.
+This man suffers from two significant shortcomings: blindness and the inability to earn a living, which forces him to beg.
 He needs help and he is sitting by the roadside, outside Jericho, where a lot of people pass by.